Arcaeon are a technical/progressive metal band from the UK and this is their debut album.

 This is the latest EP from First Signs of Frost, a modern rock band from the UK.

-A Sense of Gravity are a progressive metal band from the US.
-This is their second album.
+The Hirsch Effekt are a German progressive metal band and this is their fourth album.